 Geofatboy’s take on this – he likes it!

 Thomas from Denmark tries it out as well.

-You can buy this razor from Amazon for less than $170.
+You can buy this razor from Amazon.
 And it is eligible for Amazon’s free 2-day shipping if you join Prime.

 This razor is great for the wet shaver who does not want to compromise on quality and want something that will really last a lifetime.